Unlinking and unknottedness of monotone Lagrangian submanifolds: Holomorphic discs which avoid a Lagrangian

-Since the domain of $u_t$ is a plane there must exist a component $v$ of the building whose domain is a plane.
+Since the domain of $u_t$ is a disc there must exist a component $v$ of the building whose domain is a plane.
 The components of the building are asymptotic to closed Reeb orbits.
 Since there are no contractible Reeb orbits, $v$ has image in $\overline{V}\cong X\setminus L_2$.
 The asymptotic Reeb orbit of $v$ is a loop in $L_2$ and hence we can think of $v$ as a topological disc with boundary on $L_2$.
-Its symplectic area is therefore at least $a_2$.
+Its symplectic area is therefore at least $A(f_2)$.
 Moreover there is another component of $u_{\overline{V}}$ with boundary on $L_1$.
-However, by {\cite[Definition 2.7(e), Theorem 2.9]{CieMoh}} the areas of the components of $u_{\overline{V}}$ sum to give $A_1(\beta)=a_1\leq a_2$.
-Since these summands are all positive {\cite[Corollary 2.11]{CieMoh}}, we get a contradiction.
+However, by Lemma \ref{lma-area-conserved}, the areas of the components of $u_{\overline{V}}$ sum to give $a(f_1)(\beta)$.
+Since these summands all have strictly positive area we see that $a(f_1)(\beta)>A(f_2)$, which contradicts our assumption that $a(f_1)(\beta)\leq A(f_2)$.

-We now show that we can choose $J$ regular for the moduli problem.
-Since $\beta$ is a minimal homology class of discs we know that pseudoholomorphic discs representing $\beta$ are somewhere injective (by {\cite[Proposition 4.1]{Laz}}) and hence we can achieve transversality for a Baire set of almost complex structures.
+We now show that we can choose $J$ regular for the moduli problem if $a(f_1)(\beta)=A(f_1)$.
+With this extra hypothesis, $\beta$ is a minimal homology class of discs so we know that pseudoholomorphic discs representing $\beta$ are somewhere injective (by {\cite[Theorem A]{Laz}}) and hence we can achieve transversality for a Baire set of almost complex structures.
 Let $J_k$ be a sequence of almost complex structures from this Baire set such that $J_k\to J$ as $k\to\infty$ where $J$ is the almost complex structure we have already constructed.
 Suppose that for all $k$ is a $J_k$-disc $u_k$ representing $\beta$ with $u_k(D^2)\cap L_2\neq\emptyset$.
 There is a Gromov convergent subsequence $u_{k_j}$.
-Since $\beta$ is minimal there is no bubbling and the limit is a $J$-disc representing $\beta$ intersecting $L_2$, which is a contradiction. \end{proof}
+Since $\beta$ is minimal there is no bubbling and the limit is a $J$-disc or sphere representing $\beta$ and intersecting $L_2$, which is a contradiction. \end{proof}